Fighting food poisoning: Sweeping poultry changes proposed

 Consumer advocates have pushed for such action on poultry products for years.
 Eskin said the administration of President Joe Biden is pushing to make the changes.

-Seattle-based lawyer Bill Marler, one of the nation’s leading lawyers to represent consumers sickened by food sources applauded the agency’s action, which recognizes that controlling salmonella on animals before they reach processing plants is crucial to reducing meat contamination.
-He said FSIS should be bold and deem salmonella is an adulterant — a contaminant that can cause foodborne illness — in all meat as a starting point.
+Seattle-based lawyer Bill Marler, one of the nation’s leading lawyers to represent consumers sickened by food sources applauded the agency’s action which recognizes that controlling salmonella on animals before they reach processing plants is crucial to reducing meat contamination.
+He said FSIS should be bold and deem salmonella is a adulterant — a contaminant that can cause food-borne illness — in all meat as a starting point.

 Eskin said the industry has managed to reduce the number of chicken samples contaminated with salmonella by 50% from 2017 to 2021, but the rate of salmonella illnesses over the last two decades has not significantly declined.
 More than 23% of foodborne salmonella illnesses are attributable to poultry consumption with nearly 17% coming from chicken meat and more than 6% from turkey meat.